Documentation Index

 - Open circuit (excluded)

-This ensures that even with fastest strategy, a provider with circuit breaker issues will be deprioritized below healthy providers.
+fastest strategy, a provider with circuit breaker issues will be deprioritized below healthy providers.

 Failover Behavior

-All strategies support automatic failover:
+All strategies support automatic failover:- Try selected provider

 - If failure is retriable: